gbowerman/twitter-code/azurefunctions/dailyreport/readme.md

 This code uses an Azure Function `TimerTrigger`, which makes it easy to execute functions on a schedule.

-- __Before__: A scheduled task that would run on a physical machine at a fixed time or the next time it was started.
-I.e. single point of failure.
-- __After__: Serverless i.e. no infrastructure dependency.
+- __Reliability__ and __maintainability__: A scheduled task running on a physical machine at a fixed time or the next time it was started has a single point of failure.
+A _serverless_ has no infrastructure dependency.

-- __Before__: Twitter credentials, Teams webhook and search strings stored locally in config file.
-- __After__: Config details stored as app settings configurable/updateable in Azure Portal.
+- __Security__: Instead of using a config file to store Twitter credentials, Teams webhook and search strings, they can be stored securely as app settings configurable/updateable in the Azure Portal.

 ## Setup instructions